VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Introduction

 Free and fair elections are the foundation of every democracy.
 The 2020 presidential election in the United States was probably one of the most consequential and contentious such events.
 Two-thirds of the voting-eligible population voted, resulting in the highest turnout in the past 120 years~\cite{record}.
 The Democratic Party candidate Joe Biden was elected as the president.

-Unfortunately, efforts to deligitimize the election process and its results were carried out before, throughout and after the election.
-Mostly unfounded claims of voter fraud~\cite{superspreader} were spread both through public statements by politicians, and on social media platforms.
+Unfortunately, efforts to delegitimize the election process and its results were carried out before, throughout and after the election \cite{CenterforanInformedPublic2021}.
+Claims of voter fraud, most of them unfounded~\cite{superspreader}, were spread through public statements by politicians, by the media, and on social media platforms.
 As a result, 34\% of Americans say that they do not trust the election results as of December, 2020~\cite{trustpoll}.
-Voter fraud claims without credible evidence have great ramifications on both the integrity of the election and the stability of the U.S. democracy.
-On January 6th, 2021, believing that the election was `stolen', mobs breached U.S. capitol while the Congress voted to certify Biden as the winner of the election.
+While prior research had shown that allegations of widespread voter fraud in the recent 20 years is not supported by credible evidence~\cite{goel2020one}, claims of voter fraud have shown to have a significant negative impact on confidence in electoral integrity~\cite{Berlinski}.
+Indeed, on January 6th, 2021, believing that the election was `stolen', mobs breached the U.S. capitol while the Congress voted to certify Biden as the winner of the election.
+In theory and in practice, unsubstantiated voter fraud allegations have great ramifications for the integrity of the election and the stability of democracies in the U.S. and beyond.

 Social media platforms like Facebook, Twitter, YouTube and Reddit play a significant role in political events~\cite{vitak2011s,allcott2017social}, and the 2020 election was no exception~\cite{ferrara2020characterizing}.
-In particular, Twitter has been the focus of public and media attention as a prominent public square where ideas are adopted and claims -- false or true -- are spread~\cite{vosoughi2018spread,grinberg2019fake}.
+In particular, Twitter has been the focus of public and media attention as a prominent public square where ideas are adopted and claims---false or true---are spread~\cite{vosoughi2018spread,grinberg2019fake}.
 It is thus important to understand the participants, discussions, narratives, and allegations around voter fraud claims on this specific platform.

 In this work, we release \datasetname, a multi-modal Twitter dataset of 7.6M tweets and 25.6M retweets that are related to voter fraud claims.
 Using a manually curated set of keywords (e.g., ``voter fraud'' and ``\#stopthesteal'') that was further expanded using a data-driven approach, we streamed Twitter activities between October 23rd and December 16th, 2020.
 We performed various validations on the limits of our stream, given Twitter's API constraints~\cite{Morstatter2013StreamingCoverage}, and estimate that we were able to retrieve around~60\% of the data containing our crawled keywords.